Docker Configuration¶

 POSTGRES_PASSWORD |

-Password for the bundled PostgreSQL container.
+Password for the PostgreSQL container.
 Generate with openssl rand -base64 24.
-Not needed if you set DATABASE_URL directly. |
+Skip this if you're using DATABASE_URL. |

 Optional¶